Do I need to report an inheritance on my tax return?

 Generally speaking, no. The IRS doesn't impose an inheritance tax and only a handful of states (Indiana, Iowa, Kentucky, Maryland, Nebraska, New Jersey, Pennsylvania and Tennessee) impose some kind of inheritance tax.

-Usually your inheritance is not taxable and is not reported on your tax return.
-However if you inherit property that produces income such as interest, dividends, or rents, that income is taxable and reportable on your return.
+Having said that, if you inherit property that produces income such as interest, dividends, or rent, that extra income should be reported on your return.

 If you inherited an IRA (individual retirement account) or a qualified plan such as 401(k), the amount is taxable either in the current or future year with some exceptions.